 The Center for Injury Research and Prevention (CIRP) at CHOP offers a complete library of car seat education materials for child passenger safety practitioners, parents, and advocates.
-Resources can be accessed below and include videos, fact sheets, illustrations, charts and reports.
+These child passenger safety tools and resources can be accessed below and include videos, fact sheets, illustrations, charts and reports.

 Updated Child Passenger Safety Tool: CPS Police Tip Card

 This pocket-sized tip card has just the basics about CPS-- with room for you to customize it with your state's traffic code.
 Then cut, fold, laminate and distribute the tip cards to law enforcement officers to carry with them.
 Many in law enforcement feel that lack of knowledge prohibits them from writing citations and warnings or providing guidance during a routine traffic stop.
 Originally distributed to law enforcement in 2007 in partnership with the Governors Highway Safety Association, it has been updated in 2020 to reflect the most current AAP recommendations.

 The AAP has revised its recommendations for keeping children safe in vehicles.
 We provide multimedia materials explaining the research behind these changes and what parents need to know to keep their children safe as motor vehicle passengers.